 The Cone Sisters also collected a variety of textiles, jewelry, furniture, and African, Asian, and Near Eastern art.
 Discover more about the Cone Sisters.

-HighlightsThe BMA has outstanding examples by other European masters of modern art, such as:
+HighlightsThe BMA has outstanding examples by many European masters of modern art, such as:

 - Juan Gris’ The Painter’s Window (1925)